-Searching for a job in these fields of technical support will have a different set of interests and skills.
+Searching for a job in these technical fields will require a different set of interests and skills.
 But all of the recruiters will have one thing in common: they will want to see a powerful tech resume.

-To build a strong resume, check out our pre-existing templates and professional resume builder.
+To build a strong technical resume, check out our pre-existing technical resume templates on our professional resume builder.

 Your technical resume will vary widely, based on your experience level, your certifications, and your long-term professional goals.